Clinical Dementia

 Hypothyroidism Cognitive slowing, depression, constipation, weight gain, cold intolerance TSH ↑; free T4 ↓ Levothyroxine replacement

-Neurosyphilis Argyll Robertson pupils (accommodate but don’t react to light); tabes dorsalis RPR/VDRL screen → FTA-ABS confirm; CSF VDRL (specific but insensitive) IV penicillin G × 10–14 days
+Neurosyphilis Argyll Robertson pupils (accommodate but don’t react to light); tabes dorsalis RPR/VDRL screen → FTA-ABS confirm; CSF VDRL (specific but insensitive) IV aqueous penicillin G 18–24 million units/day (3–4 million units IV q4h or continuous infusion) × 10–14 days

 HIV-Associated Dementia Subcortical dementia pattern; CD4 typically <200; diffuse WM changes HIV testing; MRI: WM changes + atrophy ART (CNS-penetrating regimens preferred)